Hamilton worried Mercedes lacks speed heading into F1 opener | Times Leader

 Hamilton insists this is not bluff or mind games, or that Mercedes is talking itself down deliberately while secretly holding something back to unleash on its rivals next Sunday in Sakhir.

 That’s not the usual fighting talk from Hamilton, F1’s record holder with 103 wins and 103 poles.
-He was within minutes of being F1’s most successful driver ever with eight titles, until Verstappen’s controversial victory in Abu Dhabi shredded that dream in seconds.
+He was within minutes of being F1’s most successful driver ever with eight titles, until Verstappen’s .

 That was also the last race of a two-team era, dominated by Hamilton and Mercedes after Red Bull and Sebastian Vettel had enjoyed four years of joy.